RickofManc/community-yoga/README.md

 * The labels are clear as to what should go in the field and all fields are set to “required”.

-I have set the form to POST with an action of "contact.php" this will not currently go anywhere as github pages is static hosting only.

 ### Future Features